 Before coming to Columbia, Ben served as judicial clerk to Justice G.C.
 Lindsay of the Supreme Court of New South Wales while on leave from undergraduate studies (2012-13).
 He had also worked as a judicial clerk at the Supreme Court of the Australian Capital Territory (2013-14), a sessional academic at the ANU (2014-16) and an advisor at the Australian Prime Minister’s department (2015).
-He was admitted as an Australian lawyer in 2014.

 Ben is a loyal member of the Francis Forbes Society for Australian Legal History.
 He has published in legal history and helped organize legal history tutorials for members and friends of the Society.